tbhou/sigma/README.md

 Token compression provides an overview of the entire sequence.
 Uncompressed token blocks are then selected based on their attentions scores.
 A recent work [DART](https://www.arxiv.org/abs/2502.11494) proposes to consider duplication in token selection.
 It first selects a fewer pivotal tokens, and then similar token to the pivotal ones are ignored in the token selection.
 This allows to select more diverse tokens.
 In another work [DivPrune](https://arxiv.org/abs/2503.02175), the problem is formulated a Max–Min Diversity Problem (MMDP).
 It'll be interesting to see how these techniques work for generation tasks.

+### Multi-Token Attention

+[MultiToken Attention](https://arxiv.org/pdf/2504.00927) adds convolutions when computing attention scores.
+Convolutions are applied on queries, keys, and heads.
+I use group convolution to implement qk pre-softmax and post-softmax convolutions, which are independent for different heads.
+I use a linear layer to implement head mixing convolution, conducted in each group of heads.
+Since convolution is local, the multi tokens are grouped in a vicinity.

 ## MoE

 ### DeepSeekMoE